wagnerjfr/mysql-innodb-cluster/README.md

 ## 7. Fault tolerance

-We know from the figure of the last section that **mysql1** is the leader of the cluster.
+We know from the figure of the last section that **mysql1** is the primary of the cluster.

 Let's stop the container and check what will happen to the cluster.